Study: Weight gain associated with breast cancer survivorship

 - NCT06500858: MBC Physical Activity Study.
 This clinical trial evaluates the impact of a tailored physical activity program on physical activity in patients with breast cancer.

 - NCT05684367: Exercise to ReGain Stamina and Energy (The EXERGISE Study).
 This study is enrolling female breast cancer survivors aged ≥ 60 years who have completed therapy for at least 3 months but no more than 1 year.
-Participants will be assigned to an 8 week walking exercise program.
+Participants will be assigned to an 8-week walking program.

 - NCT06171945: Mobile weight Loss Intervention for Adolescent and Young Adult Cancer Survivors.
-The study will test a mobile smartphone application that tracks weight and physical activity from digital devices with simplified dietary monitoring in a behavioral weight loss program.
+The study will test a mobile smartphone application that tracks weight and physical activity with simplified dietary monitoring in a behavioral weight loss program.

 - NCT05595577: Improving Exercise Capacity With a Tailored Physical Activity Intervention.
-This study will test whether participating in either a physical activity intervention or a series of educational classes helps preserve exercise capability, heart function, brain-based activities (like memory), and quality of life.
+This study will test whether participating in a physical activity intervention or a series of educational classes helps preserve exercise capability, heart function, brain-based activities (like memory) and quality of life.

 Updated: 11/03/2024